MiriamLeis/BotSC/README.md

-# [TFG] Artifical Intelligence for Starcraft II
+# [TFG] Reinforcement Learning for StarCraft II
 Authors:
 * Miriam Leis Baltanás
 * Pablo Joaquín Rodríguez Hidalgo

 # Start Guide
-This project uses PySC2 and Starcraft II in addition to a collection of modified minimaps for Starcraft II, which are included on this project.
+This project uses PySC2 and StarCraft II in addition to a collection of modified minimaps for StarCraft II, which are included on this project.

 ## Get PySC2
 *The follow instructions can be found on [PySC2](https://github.com/deepmind/pysc2 "PySC2 repository") repository*